GitHub for Beginners

 # New branch will be called mydev1 git checkout -b mydev1 upstream/master

 Make your changes: create new files, modify existing ones with your preferred editor.
 For example, we add a file called

 Commit your changes.
 Git is quite powerful to select what changes you want to make part of a commit: this allows to commit separately several set of changes made at the same time.
 For this reason, there is a command

 git addthan can be used before the commit itself (

-# Add all your changes to the next commit git add . # -m option can be used to set the commit message rather than being asked for git commit
+# Add file `test` created before git add test # -m option can be used to set the commit message rather than being asked for, else an editor is open to enter it git commit

 Note that you can do the cycle edit/commit as many times as you want, until you are satisfied, before pushing your changes.